jupyterlab/extension-examples/mimerenderer/ui-tests/README.md

 ## Run the tests

-> All commands are assumed to be executed from the _completer_ directory
+> All commands are assumed to be executed from the _mimerenderer_ directory

 To run the tests, you need to: